Sign up for our newsletters and digests to get news, expert articles, and tips on SEO

 It is worth noting though that Googlebot normally ignores the cache-control HTTP header because following the directives website set would put too much load on the crawling and rendering infrastructure.

-Therefore, whenever you update your CSS and JS file and want Google to take notice of it, it is recommended to rename your file and upload it using a different URL.
+Therefore, whenever you update your JavaScript file and want Google to take notice of it, it is recommended to rename your file and upload it using a different URL.
 That way, Google will refetch the file because it will treat it as a totally new resource it hasn’t encountered before.

 The number of files matters

-Using multiple CSS and JavaScript files may be convenient from the developer’s perspective, but it is not great performance-wise.
+Using multiple JavaScript files may be convenient from the developer’s perspective, but it is not great performance-wise.
 Browsers send a separate HTTP request to load every file, and the number of simultaneous network connections a browser can process is limited.
-Therefore, all the CSS and JS resources of a page will be loading one by one decreasing the rendering speed.
+Therefore, all the JS resources of a page will be loading one by one decreasing the rendering speed.

-For this reason, it is recommended to bundle your CSS and JavaScript file to keep the number of files a browser will have to load down to the minimum.
+For this reason, it is recommended to bundle your JavaScript file to keep the number of files a browser will have to load down to the minimum.

-From Google’s perspective, too many CSS and JavaScript files is not a problem meaning that it will render them anyway.
-But the more files you have, the more you spend your crawl budget on having JS and CSS files loaded.
-For huge websites with millions of pages, it may be critical as it would mean Google will not timely index some pages because it’s wasting the crawl budget on a bazillion of JS and CSS files.
+From Google’s perspective, too many JS files is not a problem meaning that it will render them anyway.
+But the more files you have, the more you spend your crawl budget on having JS files loaded.
+For huge websites with millions of pages, it may be critical as it would mean Google will not timely index some pages.

 File size matters as well

-The problem with bundling CSS and JavaScript files is that as your website grows, new lines of code are added to the files and eventually they may grow large enough that it will become a performance issue.
+The problem with bundling JS files is that as your website grows, new lines of code are added to the files and eventually they may grow large enough that it will become a performance issue.

-Depending on the way your website is structured it may be reasonable to not bundle all your CSS and JavaScript files together, but instead to group them in several smaller files, like a separate file for your blog JavaScript, another one for the forum JavaScript, etc.
+Depending on the way your website is structured it may be reasonable to not bundle all your JS files together, but instead to group them in several smaller files, like a separate file for your blog JavaScript, another one for the forum JavaScript, etc.

-Another reason for splitting one huge JS/CSS bundle is caching.
-If you have it all in one file, every time you change something in your JS/CSS code, browsers and Google will have to recache the whole bundle.
+Another reason for splitting one huge JavaScript bundle is caching.
+If you have it all in one file, every time you change something in your JavaScript code, browsers and Google will have to recache the whole bundle.
 This is not great both for indexing and for the user experience.

 Speaking of user experience, whenever you update some JS code within the bundle, browsers can no longer serve cached copies to any of your users.
 So, even if you only change the JS code for your blog, all your users including those who never visited your blog will have to wait for the browsers to load the whole JS bundle to access any page on your website.